The Optometry Admission Test (OAT)

 • How to schedule, reschedule or cancel testing

-Once you have read the guide, you will apply for the exam with a unique Personal Identification Number (PIN).
+Once you have read the guide, you will apply for the examination with a unique Personal Identification Number (PIN).
 After your application has been processed, you will receive an eligibility letter that permits you to schedule your testing appointment.

-Get the OAT Guide (PDF)
+Get the OAT Candidate Guide (PDF)

 Where do I take the OAT?